Frequently Asked Questions

 How long do the drone batteries last?

 Each drone battery lasts about 15 – 20 minutes.
-Our Polaris vehicles carry generators that are continuously recharging drone batteries during spraying operations.
+Our trailer setup carries a large generator that is continuously recharging drone batteries during drone operations.
 We ensure we always have a charged battery ready to go when the drone needs a battery change.
 Additionally, the drone constantly reports battery state to the operator, including a number of warning phases as the battery gets low.

 Do you fly it manually or does it fly itself?

-Our DJI AGRAS MG-1S and MG-1P drones may be considered semi-autonomous.
+Our DJI T20 drones may be considered semi-autonomous.
 The operator defines the work area on an electronic map, determines the height to spray from, speed to spray at, type of nozzle being used (with resultant swath width) and required water rate per Ha.
 Obstacles are marked off as avoid areas.
 The radar system is set to passively or aggressively maintain height and the drone is set either to use D-RTK or just its two on-board GPS units.

 The drone then makes its computations and requests permission to launch and conduct the task.
 By law, the operator must be immediately ready to take manual control of the drone from the flight computer should it be required.

 Spot-spraying and similar tasks are primarily conducted by the operator.